Fly Fishing For Trout: 39 Tips For More Trout

 An angler using a typical flip mend used when indicator fishing.

 Mending simply means repositioning the line to get a more natural drift and to prevent any type of drag.
-Drag means any pulling of the line, the indicator, the leader, and the fly, caused by currents.
+Drag means any pulling of the line or pulling of the indicator, the leader, and the fly, caused by currents.

 Mending can really only be done when using a floating line.